Storidge/cio-user-guide/getting_started/high_availability.md

 So in less than a minute, the wp_db service is automatically back up and running!

 <h3>Data recovery</h3>
-Well it's great that the database service is available again but what happened to the data that was on node v3?
+It's great that the database service is available again, but what happened to the data that was on node v3?
 Checking the event log with <code>cio events</code>, we find:
 <ol>
   <li>There was a node failover event</li>
   <li>Rebuild processes were started to restore data redundancy</li>